-- 4.7 Historic land uses in the southern end of the High Street included banks and other financial services which were higher class businesses that suited the affluent surrounding residential areas comprising large detached residential dwellings.
-Today, the land use pattern along the High Street, particularly the number of financial and professional services in the area, reflects these historical uses, as well as the current location of the retail heart of the town centre, further to the north. - 4.8 In terms of Land Uses the analysis of each sub-area will look at: - Current existing land uses - Former land uses and the influence of these on plan form and historic building types - Any particular historic patronage
+- 4.6 A few specific historical uses have survived and can be seen in the area today: Barclays Bank on the corner of the High Street and Cheam Road was purpose built as the London and Provincial Bank; and a public house, originally the Railway Tavern, now O'Neill's, has been on the adjoining site since before 1884.
+The surrounding civic and community uses also remain in their purpose-built buildings, specifically the Masonic Lodge, the churches, the halls, the police station and the railway station (although this is the fourth railway station building). - 4.7 Historic land uses in the southern end of the High Street included banks and other financial services which were higher class businesses that suited the affluent surrounding residential areas comprising large detached residential dwellings.
+Today, the land use pattern along the High Street, particularly the number of financial and professional services in the area, reflects these historical uses, as well as the current location of the retail heart of the town centre, further to the north. - 4.8 The analysis of each sub-area will look at the: - current existing land uses; - former land uses and the influence of these on plan form and historic building types; and - any particular historic patronage.